HUNTER-X0s/Development/README.md

 # Development
-This is my first Git Repository
+This is my first Git Repository...
 Author - Anurag Swain